 0 Comments

+There’s no need to do a full closet clean-out for winter yet.
+Get out and enjoy the beautiful fall weather by tweaking just a few things to look and feel perfect for the season by adapting your summer-wear for cooler Fall temps.
+Winter revamps for October and November are filling up fast!
 It’s back to school week and you’ve got enough to do without thinking about ironing your clothes.
 Here’s what to do instead: SMOOTH FABRICS WITH YOUR HANDS DIRECTLY OUT OF THE WASHER OR DRYER

 Looking for more ways to save time getting ready for your day?
 You'll love my course on how to create efficient clusters / capsules in your closet that help your get ready quick and out the door looking amazing!
 Learn more HERE!